lgiordani/punch/docs/index.md

 ### Actions

 Sometimes complex workflows are required, especially when `date` parts are involved.
 Those fields come from an external source (the system clock), and their updated status is thus generally speaking unpredictable.
-You can obviously say at each execution if the field will be updated or not, but the link between the command line options and the updates performed by Punch.
+You can obviously say at each execution if the field will be updated or not, but the link between the command line options and the updates performed by Punch is in general not evident.

 Consider a configuration like the following